Spotlight Evaluator Resources

 The purpose of the Spotlight evaluation process is to provide each school with educational feedback to commend the notable achievements of each production and offer solutions to the aspects where productions could improve.
 Spotlight Education hires and trains professional artists and educators to serve as evaluators for Production Assessments.
 All Technical and Pre-Evaluators complete a background check before working with your students.
 Evaluators are professional artists and educators with a strong theatre background who have worked extensively in musical theatre performance, technical theatre and/or educational theatre.

-Spring Training dates: Saturday, January 21st at 10 a.m.
+There are no available training sessions for new evaluators at this time.
+Please check back during the Fall of 2018.
 If you have any questions please contact Ari Koehnen Sweeney, Education Manager via email or 612.455.9532.

 The performance evaluation process is designed to give your students and production team educationally-focused feedback on production execution.
 The evaluation is also a determining factor for honors granted to your school and students.